ZipCPU/eth10g/README.md

 - Components not yet integrated include:

   - The [DDR3 SDRAM memory controller](https://github.com/AngeloJacobo/DDR3_Controller) has been ported to the board, but isn't yet working.
-It's listed here because the integration configuration hasn't yet been merged with the project.
+It's listed here as "not yet integrated" because the integration configuration (i.e. the AutoFPGA configuration file) hasn't yet been merged with the project.

   - [The SATA Controller](https://github.com/ZipCPU/wbsata).
 This component needs some more development time at present.

-  - The HDMI receiver has been wired up for testing in the lab.
-Though wired up, this hasn't yet been tested.

-    - Pushing [EDID information](https://en.wikipedia.org/wiki/Extended_Display_Identification_Data) upstream hasn't yet been tested
+To track the project's status at a glance, you can check either the [bus blocks testing stoplight chart](doc/eth10g-busblocks.png), or the [10Gb Ethernet testing](doc/eth10g-blocks.png) diagram.
+Both show the status of the hardware testing of various components within the system, although from different viewpoints.
+The [bus blocks](doc/eth10g-busblocks.png) chart shows the status of the various components connected to the backbone Wishbone bus, but doesn't really break down the 10Gb ethernet components.
+The [10Gb Ethernet blocks](doc/eth10g-blocks.png) diagram, on the other hand, breaks down the status of the 10Gb Ethernet components, but doesn't show the status of the rest of the design.
+Together, both will provide insight into the current state of the design.